This page has many Affiliate Links. We donate all proceeds to land conservation non-profits. Read our Code of Ethics.

 Maplets – The Offline Maps App

 Nearly every park publishes a pdf map showing park boundaries, trails, roads, campgrounds, and points of interest.
 These will usually have the most current trail information and are often more detailed than the map views available in elsewhere.
 Maplets is a great app for finding and viewing these park maps.
 Most maps (those drawn to scale) will show your actual location on the map.
 Download maps when you have an internet connection for subsequent offline use.
 They have over twelve thousand maps in their inventory, but if the park you want is not already available, submit a request and they will attempt to add it.
 Maplets does not have a map of the world like Gaia, rather it offers thousands of individual maps.
 We use it in conjunction with Gaia, as they are different and complementary.
-In addition to park maps, Maplets has a rich inventory of maps of transit systems, bike routes, airports, museums, university campuses, etc. We love this app and it is easily worth $3.
-Note this description is nearly identical to the text over at our friend AdventureAlan’s website.
-Alan and Amy jointly wrote that article.
+In addition to park maps, Maplets has a rich inventory of maps of transit systems, bike routes, airports, museums, university campuses, etc. We love this app and it is easily worth a few dollars.

 We use this every day when we’re hiking.
 It is the entire Wikipedia database, except images, offline.
 The world’s information, in your pocket.
 Amazing.
 Sometimes we just need to read about John Cleese’s Dead Parrot Sketch or look at Bob Dylan’s discography.
 The free version has a few articles so you can see how it works.
 Then you choose the size you want to purchase.
-We spent $10 for the whole 5 gigabyte English language Wikipedia database, but if you are price or capacity sensitive you can opt for a subset of the database for as little as $2.
+We purchased the whole 5 gigabyte English language Wikipedia database, but if you are price or capacity sensitive you can opt for a subset of the database for as little as a few dollars.
 But the smaller database versions probably do not include the entry for the Quokka, and it would be sad if one walked into your camp and you couldn’t read about it.

 Classic Weather HD